traefik/traefik/docs/content/reference/static-configuration/env-ref.md

 Settings for Datadog.
 (Default: ```false```)

 `TRAEFIK_TRACING_DATADOG_BAGAGEPREFIXHEADERNAME`:
-Specifies the header name prefix that will be used to store baggage items in a map.
+Set the header name prefix used to store baggage items in a map.

 `TRAEFIK_TRACING_DATADOG_DEBUG`:
 Enable Datadog debug.
 (Default: ```false```)

 `TRAEFIK_TRACING_DATADOG_GLOBALTAG`:
-Key:Value tag to be set on all the spans.
+Set a key:value tag on all spans.

 `TRAEFIK_TRACING_DATADOG_LOCALAGENTHOSTPORT`:
-Set datadog-agent's host:port that the reporter will used.
+Set the Datadog Agent host:port.
 (Default: ```localhost:8126```)

 `TRAEFIK_TRACING_DATADOG_PARENTIDHEADERNAME`:
-Specifies the header name that will be used to store the parent ID.
+Set the header name used to store the parent ID.

 `TRAEFIK_TRACING_DATADOG_PRIORITYSAMPLING`:
 Enable priority sampling.
 When using distributed tracing, this option must be enabled in order to get all the parts of a distributed trace sampled.
 (Default: ```false```)

 `TRAEFIK_TRACING_DATADOG_SAMPLINGPRIORITYHEADERNAME`:
-Specifies the header name that will be used to store the sampling priority.
+Set the header name used to store the sampling priority.

 `TRAEFIK_TRACING_DATADOG_TRACEIDHEADERNAME`:
-Specifies the header name that will be used to store the trace ID.
+Set the header name used to store the trace ID.

 `TRAEFIK_TRACING_ELASTIC`:
 Settings for Elastic.
 (Default: ```false```)